Inbound Gateway

 Introducing the Inbound Gateway

-The Inbound Gateway add-on takes this protection one step further by offering a full email proxy gateway solution that intercepts all inbound emails destined for accounts in specified domains hosted on Gmail, Microsoft 365, and other third party email providers.
+Coro's Inbound Gateway add-on takes this same protection one step further by offering a full email proxy gateway that intercepts inbound emails before they enter the organization's network.

 Inbound Gateway overview